atweb3-io/celo-community-rpc/README.md

 ## DNS Configuration

-For each network, you need to configure DNS records to point to your Cloudflare Workers:
+You need to configure DNS records to point to your Cloudflare Workers:

+### RPC Endpoints
 - `rpc.celo-community.org` → Mainnet Worker
 - `baklava-rpc.celo-community.org` → Baklava Worker
 - `alfajores-rpc.celo-community.org` → Alfajores Worker

+### Health Check Endpoint
+- `health.celo-community.org` → Health Check Worker

 This is handled automatically when using Cloudflare as your DNS provider and setting up the routes in the `wrangler.toml` files.